OnlyFans will prohibit porn on its site starting in October

 “We pride ourselves, and have from day one, on having some of the most liberal content [policies] as to not censor or filter the voices and the content of our creators,” he said.
 “We really welcome the diversity on the platform.
 That’s not something that’s going to change.”

-To be sure, OnlyFans’s new guidelines may leave some room for softcore content.
+To be sure, OnlyFans’ new guidelines may leave some room for soft-core content.
 But it’s clear that the company’s recent announcement will be yet another purge of already marginalized sex workers, many of whom saw this coming a mile away.

-OnlyFans’s rise coincided with Patreon changing its guidelines around certain kinds of adult content in 2017.
+OnlyFans’ rise coincided with Patreon changing its guidelines around certain kinds of adult content in 2017.
 Those changes led to many sex workers getting deplatformed, which paved the way for OnlyFans, launched in 2016, to become the go-to hub for monetizing explicit adult content.
 However, many sex workers have feared exactly what OnlyFans is doing now because it’s happened so frequently in the past, not only with Patreon, but also Tumblr and Reddit.

 “The problem is adult content is always under the microscope,” said Vex Ashley, an adult filmmaker and artist who was booted from Patreon and migrated to OnlyFans.
 “And [for OnlyFans] that unfortunately means the higher you rise, the further you have to fall.”

-She added, “You’re essentially just waiting for the sword of Damocles to fall on your head.”
+She added, “You’re essentially just waiting for the Sword of Damocles to fall on your head.”

 In a way, OnlyFans telegraphed the swing of its sword by making a push into the VOD space with OFTV, an app and streaming platform scrubbed clean on any NSFW content.
 But, with this recent announcement, it’s clear that OnlyFans sees a full cleanse of explicit content as its only way to grow.

-That said, it remains to be seen if the move will give OnlyFans the growth it seeks or if removing its foundation of sex workers will cause the company to crumble.
+That said, it remains to be seen if the move will give OnlyFans the growth it seeks, or if removing its foundation of sex workers will cause the company to crumble.